-Node continues to remain as a leader in asynchronous framework market, the platform now supports a huge portion of startups and businesses that are earning hundreds of millions of dollars in revenue, establishing itself as a platform that can sustain huge load, whilst retaining smooth performance.
-Node.js was perhaps the biggest revelation of modern server engineering that we saw, and by the looks of it — Node isn’t stopping any time soon, it’s the exact opposite; the project continues to push out frequent updates, and maintains old releases to support older platforms.
-It’s one of those frameworks that you can be proud of using.
-A new release has been published that secures some loopholes in OpenSSL, but also adds more support for languages like C and C++.
+Node is as a leader in the asynchronous framework market.
+The platform now supports a huge portion of startups and businesses that are earning hundreds of millions of dollars in revenue.
+Thus, it establishes itself as a platform that can sustain huge load, whilst retaining smooth performance.
+Node.js was perhaps the biggest revelation of modern server engineering that we saw.
+By the looks of it, Node isn’t stopping any time soon; it’s the exact opposite.
+The project continues to push out frequent updates, and maintains old releases to support older platforms.
+A new release secures some loopholes in OpenSSL, but also adds more support for languages like C and C++.

-Starting with Node.js these days is a fairly easy process, the guidelines are outlined, and thousands of projects are sitting on GitHub, waiting on you to inspect them, and analyze their architecture.
-Node.js works great on all platforms, even Windows 10 for those who are interested, which makes it a truly great platform to begin learning front-end and back-end development together.
-Let’s not forget that Node has the most populated package manager of any framework or language known to man, so building a website takes only a couple of minutes, thanks to the plethora of modules and libraries that are available through the package manager — even technical websites/platforms, such as analytics dashboards can take up only a few hours of your time to have a fully functional version up.
+Starting with Node.js is a fairly easy process; the guidelines are outlined and thousands of projects are sitting on GitHub, waiting for you to inspect and analyze their architecture.
+Node.js works great on all platforms, even on Windows 10, for those who are interested.
+That makes it a truly great platform to begin learning front-end and back-end development together.
+Let’s not forget that Node has the most populated package manager of any framework or language known to man.
+Thus, building a website takes only a couple of minutes, thanks to the plethora of modules and libraries that are available through the package manager.
+Even technical websites/platforms, such as analytics dashboards can take up only a few hours of your time to have a fully functional version up.

-APIs are another thing Node is so well known about, because it promises near real-time performance, and in many cases actual real-time performance, Node is dependent on APIs to provide smooth data transitions from one place to the other, tutorials for creating APIs for Node exist already, so does tutorials on how to design an API for Node, and it always helps to learn a little bit more about the command line and how Node works with it.
-Of course, we are just helping to spread the word about some neat Node resources, we did write a little while ago about the most popular Node frameworks that developers recommend this year.
+APIs are another thing Node is so well known about, because it promises near real-time performance.
+Node is dependent on APIs to provide smooth data transitions from one place to the other.
+Tutorials for creating APIs for Node already exist, so does tutorials on how to design an API for Node.
+It always helps to learn a little bit more about the command line and how Node works with it.
+Of course, we are just helping to spread the word about some neat Node resources.
+We did write a little while ago about the most popular Node frameworks that developers recommend this year.

-Let’s keep the doors of learning open, while switching our focus from learning, to exploring the best NPM packages, and also the best Node.js libraries to kickstart your development workflow.
-The libraries/packages/modules you will see us mention, will range from complex/simple frameworks, to libraries that can be used to do specific server-side and client-side tasks, we will also mention a couple of task managers, and tools of similar range.
-There are so many choices to pick from, so we tried to keep it legit and only include what matters to developers who want to get started with Node, and not waste any time weeding through tutorials.
+Let’s keep the doors of learning open, while switching our focus from learning to exploring the best NPM packages, and also the best Node.js libraries to kickstart your development workflow.
+The libraries/packages/modules you will see us mention will range from complex/simple frameworks to libraries that can be used to do specific server-side and client-side tasks, we will also mention a couple of task managers, and tools of similar range.
+There are so many choices to pick from, so we tried to include only what matters to developers who want to get started with Node.

-All common programming languages share similar structures in the way things are built, one of the fastest ways to get a programming language to serve your needs, is through a framework.
+All common programming languages share similar structures in the way things are built.
+One of the fastest ways to get a programming language to serve your needs is through a framework.
 Express is the leading Node.js framework for quickly creating and publishing applications, and APIs.
-The frameworks minimal structure allows any Node.js developer to quickly launch a functional application with the use of Express Generator.
-The rest is up to you, as Express gives you a solid outline to build your apps on top of.
+The framework’s minimal structure allows any Node.js developer to quickly launch a functional application with the use of Express Generator.
+Express gives you a solid outline to build your apps on top of.
 Combine it with any of the other packages we will discuss, and you will quickly realize just how amazing this framework truly is.

 Request – Simplified HTTP Client

 Apps constantly have to deal with external HTTP calls, whether to fetch data, or to load data directly from an external source.
-Having a reliable way to do HTTP calls is essential, which is why Request has grown to be the most reliable HTTP Client library of them all.
+Having a reliable way to do HTTP calls is essential.
+That is why Request has grown to be the most reliable HTTP Client library of them all.
 With Request, making HTTP calls becomes an easy, secure, and reliable way of accessing external content on the web, in any form imaginable.
-It works well with authentication methods too.
+It works well with authentication methods, too.